alt-magick/Spanish/README.md

 competence from the very outset of language learning endeavors.
 Mastering these rudimentary words not only serves as a motivational catalyst for learners but also underpins their linguistic prowess.

-From a cognitive perspective, the act of translating and memorizing common words engages cognitive faculties, enhancing memory retention, cognitive flexibility, and problem-solving skills.
-As learners internalize these basic elements, they subsequently find it more accessible to navigate the intricacies of the language and delve into its more intricate facets.

 Whether one is mastering English for citizenship purposes or embarking on a journey to conquer a new language, it is paramount to recognize